 If you pay the balance you owe back in full, then you won’t usually have to pay any interest.
 However, if you fail to pay the full amount, any outstanding payments will be carried over to the next month, and you’ll be charged interest until you repay the total balance.
 This is usually backdated as well, meaning if you made a purchase at the beginning of the month, you’ll be charged a whole month’s interest on this amount.

-Always avoid using your credit card to withdraw cash.
+If you can, avoid using your credit card to withdraw cash.
 You’ll be charged fees, up to 4% with some providers and unlike with purchases made on a credit card, with cash withdrawals you’ll typically be charged interest from the day you make the cash withdrawal, even if you clear the balance in full at the end of the month.

 If your credit card application is successful, your provider will set you a credit limit and interest rate.
 Interest is what credit card providers charge you for the opportunity to borrow money, and a credit limit is the maximum amount that you can spend on your card (this can be anything from a few hundred pounds, to several thousand).
 This will vary with different providers and will reflect your personal circumstances; including your income and credit history.
 For example, loans to those with the best credit scores will typically have lower interest rates and higher credit limits than loans to those with a less than perfect credit rating.
 You can get tips on how to improve your credit score here.